Internal Medicine-Pediatric Residency Program

 Dr. Hubbard received her M.D. degree at the University of North Carolina and completed her residency training in the Harvard Combined Internal Medicine-Pediatrics Program.
 She completed her Fellowship in Developmental and Behavioral Pediatrics at Boston University.
 She is a Fellow in Pediatrics and Member of the Society for Developmental and Behavioral Pediatrics.

 Jill Kerekes, MD joined Lakes Region Primary Care in Windham, Maine in January of 2009.
-She currently serves as a faculty advisor and clinical preceptor for the Internal Medicine-Pediatric Residency Program by working with residents who have continuity clinic at her practice.
+She currently serves as a faculty advisor and clinical preceptor for the Internal Medicine-Pediatric Residency Program by working with residents for continuity clinic and rural rotations.
 She is also a member of of the Med-Peds Evaluation/Promotions Committee and a residency candidate interviewer.

 Dr. Kerekes is a graduate of the Ohio State University College of Medicine in Columbus, Ohio.
-She completed her residency training in Internal Medicine-Pediatrics at Loyola University Hospital in Maywood, Illinois and worked for three years at Ball Medical Clinic in Ohio before moving to Maine in 2008.
+She completed her residency training in Internal Medicine-Pediatrics at Loyola University Hospital in Maywood, Illinois and worked for three years at Ball Medical Clinic in Ohio.
 She is a member of both the American Academy of Pediatrics and the American College of Physicians and has a special interest in both adolescent medicine and pediatric behavioral issues.

-Ann Lemire, MD is an Internist-Pediatrician who served as the first Internal Medicine-Pediatric Residency Program Director from 1999-2005.
+Ann Lemire, MD served as the first Internal Medicine-Pediatric Residency Program Director at MMC from 1999-2005.
 She is currently the medical director for the Division of Public Health, Division of Health and Human Services for the City of Portland and serves as a faculty advisor to our residents.
 Since 1994, her work has involved caring for adults and children who are homeless or underserved, as well as caring for HIV patients.
 Since 2004 she has been volunteering at the Justinian Hospital in Cap Haitien, Haiti as part of the Konbit Sante project.
 Prior to this work, she had an Internal Medicine-Pediatric practice in Windham, Maine.

 Dr. Lemire received her M.D. degree from the University of Vermont and completed her residency training in Internal Medicine-Pediatrics at the Albany Medical Center Hospital in Albany, New York.
 She is a fellow in the American Academy of Pediatrics and the American College of Physicians.